subzerocloud/subzero-starter-kit/README.md

 .
 ├── db                        # Database schema source files and tests │   └── src                   # Schema definition
-│       ├── api               # Api entities available as REST endpoints │       ├── data              # Definition of source tables that hold the data │       ├── libs              # A collection of modules used throughout the code │       ├── authorization     # Application level roles and their privileges
+│       ├── api               # Api entities available as REST and GraphQL endpoints │       ├── data              # Definition of source tables that hold the data │       ├── libs              # A collection of modules used throughout the code │       ├── authorization     # Application level roles and their privileges